Djemal Pasha: Commander of Fourth Army

 On 7 November, the British captured Gaza, but Djemal had long since been forced to evacuate.
 Although chased, he managed to retreat at speed.
 In December, the Turks were driven out of Jaffa, Djemal's army still in retreat, and the city fell without a fight.
 Falkenhayn had ordered an evacuation on 14th, and the British had begun to enter the same day.
 But now the Turkish Eighth formed a much stronger line of entrenchment; Djemal's organized defence of Gaza had been amply anticipated by the British.
 His army delayed them further at the vital Junction railway station.
 But the British were probably unaware of its importance.

 The fighting in the hills was all but over by 1 December.
 On 6 December, Djemal Pasha was in Beirut to make a speech publicizing the allied deal to 'carve up' Syria-Palestine into partitioned spheres of influence in the Sykes-Picot agreement.
 At the end of 1917, Djemal ruled from his post in Damascus as a near-independent ruler of his portion of the Empire.
 On 9 April and then 19 April 1918, Djemal ordered the evacuation of civilians from Jaffa and Jerusalem.
 The Germans were furious and rescinded the order, revealing the chaos in the Ottoman Empire.
 Djemal's ambiguous attitude to the subject populations of the Ottoman Empire proved beneficial to the British colonial authorities.
 The Turkish line was solidified in readiness for the final onslaught at Nebi Samwell and Nahr-el-Auja.
-To the south of Nebi were the defences of Beit Iksa; the Heart and Liver Redoubts before Lifa; and Deir Yassin, two systems behind Ain Karim.
+To the south of Nebi Samwell were the defences of Beit Iksa; the Heart and Liver Redoubts before Lifa; and Deir Yassin, two systems behind Ain Karim.
 In all, there were 4 miles of fortifications.
 Djemal Pasha was recalled to Istanbul in June 1918.
+He was sent back to the southern Syrian provinces in August 1918 to defend the Ottoman lines there however the Ottoman Army was forced to retreat and in an act of revenge, Djemal Pasha's forces committed the Tafas massacre against the local Arab population for allying with the advancing British forces.
+After the defeat of Ottoman forces in World War I, he once again returned to Istanbul.